kecorbin/consul-cisco-network-automation/README.md

 Object groups are commonly used to make managing things like ACL's and QoS policies.
 These are largely managed manually, and are error-prone for two reasons:
 1. generally managed manually
 2. Garbage in, garbage out!
+Where's my source of truth?
+Is it accurate?
+Is the rate of churn increasing?

 ```
 ssh admin@sbx-nxos-mgmt.cisco.com -p 8181